u128str/MCTDHB/README.md

 To run/test your local or Docker installation copy the __PRA_86_063606_Table_1__ templates files from $HOME/MCTDHB-master/Templates to $HOME/TEST.
 Here we assume that you have installed the MCTDHB package to  ```$HOME/MCTDHB-master```:

 1) make TEST directory in your $HOME.
-In the case of usage of the MCTDHB with Docker ./TEST is already exists!
+Plese notice that in the case of usage of the MCTDHB with Docker ./TEST is already exists!
 ```
 cd && mkdir TEST
 cp -r $HOME/MCTDHB-test/Templates/PRA_86_063606_Table_1 $HOME/TEST/.
 ```

 2) All necessary input files, i.e, __input.in__ and __V_W_Psi_string.in__ should be in this directory:
 ```
 cd $HOME/TEST/PRA_86_063606_Table_1